 3) consider getting in-wall volume controls, especially if you go for a centralized approach.
 Yes, you can control the volume with the laptop, tablet, or phone, but believe me, there will be times you want to be able to just reach over and turn the volume down without looking for a remote control.
 I have simple Russound wall-mounted volume controls in my kitchen and outdoor systems -- they sit between the amps and the speakers, and are incredibly convenient.

-Good luck!Nothing high-end, but music anywhere I want it, and it's 100% wind powered.
-MSI single-core Atom mini-desktop (Debian Squeeze 6.0.x) feeding: Living room: SB Touch > NAD C325 BEE > Vandersteen 1; Kitchen/Dining: SB2 > AudioSource Amp100 > 2 pair of Polk RC60i; Basement: SB2 > JVC JA-S44 > ESS Tempest LS8; Bedroom: SB Radio; Study: Squeezelite local player > Klipsch ProMedia 2.0; Backyard deck: SB Receiver > AudioSource Amp100 > Polk Atrium 45; Kid's bedroom: Boom; Roaming controllers: Retina iPad with Squeezepad & iPeng, iPod touch with iPeng, 3 SB Duet Controllers, various SB infrared remotes, Nokia N800; In the bullpen (boxed up and ready to use if one of the above quits): SB3 and one more SB Receiver
+Good luck!Nothing high-end, but music anywhere I want it.
+MSI single-core Atom mini-desktop (Debian Squeeze 6.0.x) feeding: Living room: SB Touch > Emotiva XDA-1 > NAD C325 BEE > Vandersteen 1; Kitchen/Dining: SB2 > AudioSource Amp100 > 2 pair of Polk RC60i; Basement: SB2 > JVC JA-S44 > ESS Tempest LS8; Bedroom: SB Radio; Study: Squeezelite local player > Klipsch ProMedia 2.0; Backyard deck: SB Receiver > AudioSource Amp100 > Polk Atrium 45; Kid's bedroom: Boom; Roaming controllers: Retina iPad (3rd gen) with Squeezepad & iPeng, iPhone 5s with iPeng, iPod touch (3rd gen) with iPeng, 3 SB Duet Controllers, various SB infrared remotes, Nokia N800; In the bullpen (boxed up and ready to use if one of the above quits): SB3 and one more SB Receiver

 2013-03-12, 09:07 #4